Personal Training ContractContracts and agreements for your personal training business, expertly crafted by leading attorneys.

 A Personal Training Waiver Protection

 Many trainers believe a personal training waiver protects the clients.
-It ensures they are provided a qualified coach and a safe environment.
-The right contract also protects the fitness center.
+It ensures they are provided a qualified trainer and a safe environment.
+However, the right contract also protects the fitness center as well as the trainer.
 It informs the client of your policies on the following matters:

 - Cancelation of the contract